 This summer, enjoy the Boyne from a different perspective.
 Canoeing Ireland has graded this particular section of the river as being “Grade II” (generally slow moving and easily manageable, no weirs or obstructions).

 Having geared up at Boyne Valley Activity Centre, your Boyne Blueway experience begins by paddling along by the back of Trim Castle which is all the more impressive from the water and out past the beautiful Newtown Abbey and the Priory of St John the Baptist.
 As you enjoy the calm and serenity of the Boyne, you will paddle by Rathnally Mill and House.
 This was built in the early 18th century for one of the Carters who fought on the winning side at the Battle of the Boyne.

 After a really enjoyable & scenic approach, you glide to Bective Mill having completed the 8km stretch of the Boyne Blueway from Trim.
 Take time in Bective Mill to explore Bective Abbey (nearby) or chill out with a well-earned cuppa at Bective Mill.

 While in Trim be sure to explore all this heritage town has to offer.
-Visit the majestic Trim Castle (free to visit during 2021), take a stroll on the Trim historic trail, or why not spend the night and get ready to experience the Blueway the next day.
+Visit the majestic Trim Castle, take a stroll on the Trim historic trail through the medieval Porchfields, or why not spend the night and get ready to experience the Blueway the next day.
 Visit our website here to see a list of Trim accommodation.

 If paddling is not for you remember that there are lots of cycling and walking trails around this area of the Boyne Valley.
 Explore the new Royal Canal Greenway by bike or on foot, take the Trim Heritage trail or Trim River walk, or push the boat out (on your bike) and take the 50km Meath Heritage Cycle Route.